shiltemann/training-material/topics/proteomics/tutorials/proteogenomics-dbcreation/tutorial.md

   - "A proteogenomic data analysis of mass spectrometry data to identify and visualize variant peptides."
 time_estimation: "3h"
 key_points:
-  - "Generating customized protein sequence database"
+  - "Generating customized protein sequence database using RNA-seq data"
-  - "With SearchGUI and PeptideShaker you can gain access to multiple search engines"
-  - "Learning how to visualize proteomic data and to perform its genomic allocation"
+  - "Generating genomic and variant mapping files to view the data in the Multi-omics Visualization Platform "

 contributors:
   - subinamehta
   - timothygriffin